Yellow-breasted bunting: Breeding

 The yellow-breasted bunting breeds in open scrubby areas that consist of dry water rice fields for foraging and reedbeds for roosting, often near water, and is present in Siberia.
 It lays four to six eggs in a nest on the ground.
 Its food consists of insects when feeding young, and otherwise seeds.

 Conservation

 Populations have declined precipitously since the early 2000s, and the species is now considered to be critically endangered.
 The decline of the yellow-breasted bunting is likely to be caused by substantial trapping during migration and most specifically at winter sites.
 Birds are flushed then caught in mist-nets, to be sold for consumption as "sparrows" or "rice birds".
 Even though the actions have been restricted to a small area in southern China, it has become more widespread and popular to increasing wealth, and hunters now travel long distances to find sufficient birds.
-Shifts in rice paddy irrigation practices have reduced the quality and quantity of wintering habitats, including the loss of water stubble, and the loss of reedbeds has reduced available roost sites.